Paycheck (film): Production

 The film began development in 1996 when the short story was optioned by Caravan Pictures.
-Prior to John Woo being selected to direct, Brett Ratner was in talks to direct.
-Matt Damon was offered the role of Michael Jennings, but declined.
+Prior to John Woo being selected to direct, Brett Ratner was in talks to direct; Kathryn Bigelow was also considered.
+Matt Damon was offered the role of Michael Jennings, but declined as he did not want to do another amnesia film.

-The film features several of director Woo's trademarks, including two Mexican standoffs, the appearance of a dove and a birdcage similar to the one seen in 1992's Hard Boiled.
+The film includes several of director Woo's trademarks, including two Mexican standoffs, the appearance of a dove and a birdcage similar to the one seen in 1992's Hard Boiled.

 Reception

 Critical response

-Rotten Tomatoes gives Paycheck an approval of 27% based on 157 reviews, with an average rating of 4.7/10.
+Rotten Tomatoes gives Paycheck an approval of 27% based on 153 reviews, with an average rating of 4.7/10.
 The site's critics consensus states, "Though Dick's short story has an intriguing premise, Woo reduces it to a lot of meaningless chases, shoot-outs, and explosions."
 On Metacritic it has a weighted average score of 43 out of 100 based on 34 critics, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film a grade B− on an A+ to F scale.

 Scott Tobias of The A.V.
 Club gave the film a positive review, calling it a "smart thriller" and praising "Woo's wonderful sense of timing and rhythm."
 Chris Barsanti of Film Threat also praised Paycheck, calling it "one of the more competent and reassuring action movies to come out for quite some time."

 Roger Ebert gave the film two stars (out of four), saying that he "enjoyed the movie" but felt that it "exploits [Philip K. Dick's story] for its action and plot potential, but never really develops it."
 K. J. Doughton of Film Threat called the film "John Woo lite," and a "neutered variation on his earlier, superior works."
 James Berardinelli gave the film one and a half stars out of four, calling it "a bad film, complete with lackluster acting, brainless writing, and uninspired direction."

 About the movie's reception, John Woo said: "I was fine with the sci-fi in Paycheck because there wasn't too much.
 I had intended to make an Alfred Hitchcock-style movie out of it, something more about suspense and thrills than guns and shooting, but unfortunately the script wasn't written that way.
 It didn't work well for the suspense, and it didn't come out the way I wanted it to be, not as Hitchcockian.
 But at least it was nice working with Ben Affleck."